HypeHound/downpay-docs/docs/initial-setup/creating-manual-options.md

 **5.** Click **Select product(s) or variant(s)** and use the search bar or scroll to find the products you wish to include.

 :::tip
 If you want to bulk select products, view [our bulk workflow guide](/bulk-workflows).
+For large product catalogs, contact us and we will apply to all or certain tags.
 :::

 **6.** Select whether you would like to offer a deposit on your purchase option as either a percentage or an exact amount.